XuHQ1997/simple-tensor/README.md

 make run
 ```

-You can learn about some interfaces in `test.cpp` .
+You can learn about How to use these code in `test.cpp` .